 1. The VESPA Model: An Introduction to VESPA

 3. September: Start with the Why

 4. October: Mapping the Journey

 7. January: Agency and Efficacy

 9. March: Fight or Flight

 11. May: Well-Being and Stress Management

 14. Measuring Mindset Using Psychometric Tests by Neil Dagnall and Andrew Denovan

 Steve Oakes is a researcher, an education trainer and an associate lecturer in psychology.
 Prior to assuming his current position, he was the assistant director of sixth form at The Blue Coat School in Oldham, where he worked with his co-author, Martin Griffin, for eight years.

-Martin Griffin has over two decades’ experience teaching students aged 11–18, and has been a head of faculty, an assistant head teacher and a deputy head teacher.
-Martin works with schools and colleges across the UK to design and implement mindset and intervention programmes – and his published works in…
+Martin Griffin has over two decades’ experience teaching students aged eleven to eighteen, and has been a head of faculty, an assistant head teacher and a deputy head teacher.
+He is also an award-winning writer of children’s fiction, whose books include The Poison Boy – written under the pseudonym Fletcher…